 Flora - Botanist and former park naturalist Bill Adams has compiled a checklist of flowering plants found at the Falls of the Ohio.
 There are more than 275 species including wildflowers, shrubs and trees.
 Species are linked to USDA plant database and photos taken at the Falls.

 Gardens at the Falls of the Ohio - With the help of many volunteers, the state park has extensive plantings in and around the Interpretive Center.
 This web page describes our gardens and the perennial flowers we have chosen.
+Short articles of interest to the home gardener.

 George Rogers Clark - Learn about the founder of both Louisville and Clarksville, a famous Revolutionary War general.